security-alliance/safe-harbor/registry-contracts/README.md

 2. Store the agreement details on-chain for Whitehat ease-of-use.
 3. Allow for future updates to the agreement terms.

+These registry contracts were designed for EVM-compatible chains.
+For non-EVM chains, new registry contracts may need to be written and seperately deployed.

 # Technical Details

 This repository is built using [Foundry](https://book.getfoundry.sh/).
 See the installation instructions [here](https://github.com/foundry-rs/foundry#installation).
 To test the contracts, use `forge test`.